LRIMa-Qc/iot_obj-sicro-sensor/code/central/readme.md

 # USING SERVICES

 ## 1. For using PM2 as the service manager, modify the file pm2.json to your needs and run the following command
+### NOTE: You must have pm2 installed globally and the venv must be created and the requirements must be installed

 ```bash
 pm2 start pm2.json